Laura-Raley/Campaign-Performance-Project/README.md

 ## Key Questions Answered

-- Which campaigns generated the highest enrollment volume?
-- Which campaigns were the most cost efficient?
+- Which campaigns contributed to the dip in performance?
 - Which inventory sources underperformed?
 - Which creatives showed signs of fatigue?
-- How did performance change over the 12-week campaign?
 - What recommendations would improve future performance?

 ## Exploratory Data Analysis